 - Cook together (or just run the kitchen from your favorite chair, drink-in-hand): You have a favorite meal, maybe even one you normally get at your favorite restaurant — try to recreate it at home with your family.
 Or pick out a recipe for them to cook for you and relax while you wait.

 Practical Things To Do For Father’s Day

 Just because it’s a holiday doesn’t mean things won’t get done.
 Use your family’s giving spirit to tackle projects on your to-do list, and start the day after with fewer tasks on your mind.

-- Beautify your yard: Trim the hedges, weed the garden, plant some flowers — working outside may get some initial groans from the kids, but hey, it’s your holiday, right?
+- Beautify your yard: Trim the hedges, weed the garden, plant some flowers, if you feel adventurous, you can try build a treehouse for your kids — working outside may get some initial groans from the kids, but hey, it’s your holiday, right?

 - Clean-up your hood: Hit your neighborhood or a local park with trash bags and do your part to keep things beautiful.
 Make sure to lay ground rules before turning the kids loose — depending on where you live, the park could turn up some dangerous (or just gross) litter.

 - Clean your ride(s): Detailing your car doesn’t take long with more than two hands.
 Assign tasks and bring out the water balloons to celebrate a job well done.

 Creative Things To Do For Father’s Day

 Maybe you (or your family) like to mix things up and do non- traditional activities.
 Skipping the standard meal-out for fun activities can make lasting memories.

 - Give back to the community: Make a difference this Father’s Day by volunteering at a local food pantry or passing out toiletries or warm blankets to the local homeless population.